frank12001/Hunter/README.md

   2. Client get photo and send it to server site.
 Server return result.

   3. There are 5 Level Correspond to the .java file which in the Client Project.

-     The story is
+GamePlay
+  Players is a Treasure Hunter.
+Find the treasure in the real world by Hunter's Phone.
         Level 1 - Quick Answer
-        Level 2 - Find Treasure House : use other radar find the right position.
+        Level 2 - Find Treasure House : use Hunter's Radar find the right position.
+        Level 3 - Find The Right Door : Get the right photo.
+        Level 4 - Open The Door : Find other hunter at the same level.
+Match and open tje door together.
-        Level 3 - Unlock
+        Level 5 - Unlock Treasure : Be careful to open the treasure.